danielpmichalski/csv-to-json-converter/README.md

 A very simple CSV to JSON converter HTML site that uses papaparse NPM library

 ## How to use?
-Just download the HTML file and run it in any browser.
+Just download the HTML file and open it in any web browser.
 That's it!
 Enjoy!